 Finding and recruiting an apprentice can be simple – there’s six key steps: create a Skills Development Scotland Apprenticeships.Scot account, pick a programme, find a training provider, advertise, interview and hire your apprentice.

-If you need further support, our Customer Engagement team are on hand to help you every step of the way.
+If you need further support, our New Entrant Support Team (NEST) are on hand to help you every step of the way.

 An apprenticeship framework sets out the skills, knowledge and behaviours required of apprentices.
 They also show what an apprentice will be doing in their day-to-day job role and how long the apprenticeship will be expected to last.